bbc/device_api/README.md

 *DeviceAPI* gems should take a consistent approach to their api where possible.

-A new device api gem should, as a minimum, include a detection method on the class.
+A new *DeviceApi* gem should, as a minimum, include a detection method on the class.
 For example, a DeviceAPI implementation for TVs:

     DeviceAPI::TV.devices